mever-team/DeepFakeChain/code/README.md

 The code has the following structure:

   **`datasets`**: contains the datasets used for training and evaluation.
 In our paper, we consider *FaceForensics++*  for training and testing, as well as *CelebDF*, *DFDCpreview*, *DFDC*, and *OpenForensics* for cross-domain evaluation.
-For the generation scripts to work, the datasets must be downloaded and the the frames must be sampled from the video sources (PENDING: include code for frame sampling).
+The datasets must be downloaded and preprocessed before running the model training and evaluation scripts.
+Specific instructions for each dataset can be found in the respective folder.

 **`inputs`**: contains code for handling different datasets.
 The `sources.py` generates the image paths and labels for each dataset, while the `datasets.py`  encapsulates all data in the ImagePathDataset (a PyTorch Dataset module), which allows handling all datasets uniformly.